pSpitzner/AtmoCL/README.md

 Most settings are located at the beginning of the ```classes/asystem.cpp``` class.
 They are grouped into a global parameter struct we call ```par```, that is also available in kernels and other classes.

 #### System Size
+Before increasing the volume to get an actual 3D simulation box, make sure your computer has the power to handle it.
+Especially on Latops running macOS, your whole OS interface may become unresponsive up to the point where you are unable to kill the process.
+To be safe, run on a remote box over ssh.

-Change the amount of cells in each dimension
+You can change the amount of cells in each dimension

 ```
 par.sx  = 128;
+//par.sy  = 1;
 par.sy = 128;
 par.sz  = 64;
 ```